KellyEtCie/me-you-us.org/index.md

 <div class="quote-container">
 <span class="quote">
+Empathy, Compassion, Gratitude, & Interconnectedness leads to... <br/>
+Healthy Relationships,
-Empathy, Compassion, Gratitude, & Interconnectedness leads to...
-Healthy Relationships, Engaged Citizenship and Embracing Shared Common Humanity
+Engaged Citizenship and Embracing Shared Common Humanity
 </span>
 </div>

 <p>
-The Institute of Social and Emotional Education (ISEE) team has over a decade of experience teaching Social Emotional Learning (SEL) as well as essential skills such as emotional literacy, self-kindness, attention training, mindfulness, effective communication and conflict resolution.
+The Institute of Social and Emotional Education (ISEE) team has over a decade of experience teaching Social Emotional Learning (SEL) which includes essential skills such as emotional literacy, self-kindness, attention development, cooperation, effective communication and conflict resolution.
 <br/><br/>
-Our objective is to help develop healthy relationship skills and help the development of engaged citizens.
+Our objective is to help develop healthy relationship skills and engaged citizenship.
 <br/>
 We do this by cultivating compassion and connectedness through targeted application of SEL principles in the three domains of <b>ME</b>, <b>YOU</b>, and <b>US</b>.
 </p>